Kashmiri Muslims

 Kashmiri Muslims are ethnic Kashmiris who practice Islam and are native to the Kashmir Valley of Indian-administered Jammu and Kashmir.
 The majority of Kashmiri Muslims are Sunni, while Shias form a minority.
-They refer to themselves as "Koshur" in the Kashmiri language.
+They refer to themselves as "Koshur" in their mothertongue, Kashmiri.

-Presently, the Kashmiri Muslim population is predominantly found in Kashmir Valley.
-Smaller Kashmiri Muslim communities also live in other regions of Jammu and Kashmir.
-Kashmiri Muslims are of the same stock as the Kashmiri Hindu community.
+Currently, the Kashmiri Muslim population is predominantly concentrated in Kashmir Valley.
+Smaller communities also live in other regions of Jammu and Kashmir.
+Kashmiri Muslims have similar ethnic roots to the Kashmiri Hindu community.
 Both Kashmiri Hindus and Muslims trace their descent patrilineally.
-Certain property and titles may be inherited through the male line, but certain inheritances may accrue through the female line.
-After Kashmiri Hindus had converted to Islam they largely retained their family names (kram) which indicated their original profession, locality or community.
+Property and titles are usually inherited through the male line, but some inheritances may also be accrued through the female lineage.
+Of the Kashmiri Hindus that were converted to Islam, many largely retained their family names (kram) which indicated their original profession, locality or community.

-In the Jammu region, sizeable population of Kashmiri Muslims lives in the Doda, Ramban and Kishtwar districts, sometimes collectively referred to as the Chenab valley.
-There are also ethnic Kashmiri Muslim populations inhabiting Neelum and Leepa Valleys of Pakistani-administrated Kashmir.
-Since 1947, many ethnic Kashmiri Muslims have also lived in Punjab, Pakistan.
-Many ethnic Kashmiri Muslims from the Kashmir Valley also migrated to the Punjab region during Dogra and Sikh rule.
+A small population of Kashmiri Muslims also live in other regions of Jammu and Kashmir.
+In the Jammu region, they reside in areas surrounding the Kashmir Valley, such as Kishtwar, Bhaderwah, Doda and Ramban, while in Pakistani-administrated Kashmir they can be found in the Neelum and Leepa Valleys.
+Since 1947, many have also lived in Punjab, Pakistan, migrating from the Kashmir Valley during the Dogra and Sikh rule.

-The Kashmiri language is the mother tongue of the majority of Kashmiri Muslims.